mnenslei/web-sprint-challenge-intro-to-react/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 Put your answers underneath the questions:

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+It's a javaScript library, it's easier to update changes and data than using the DOM to do everything.

 1. Describe component state.

+Component state is an object that hold information that may change.

 1. Describe props.

+A prop is an argument passed into components.

 1. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+side effects are anything that affects an element outside of the scope of a function.
+One could use hooks like useEffect to sync changes of certain state or props.